maddy333/Visualizations/README.md

 Contents
 The repository includes the following files:

-Flights_Dashboard.twb: A Tableau workbook that visualizes flight-related data. dashboard.vl.json: A Vega-Lite JSON specification for a dashboard created for video game sales anime_explorer.json: A Vega-Lite JSON specification for exploring anime-related data.
+Flights_Dashboard.twb: A Tableau workbook that visualizes flight-related data.
+(Tableau Desktop required!) dashboard.vl.json: A Vega-Lite JSON specification for a dashboard created for video game sales anime_explorer.json: A Vega-Lite JSON specification for exploring anime-related data.